Detecting asset price bubbles using deep learning: Introduction

 \section{Introduction}

-The study of methodologies for detecting asset price bubbles has attracted an increasing interest over the last years in order to prevent, or mitigate, the financial distress often following their burst.
-In the context of the martingale theory of bubbles (see among others \cite{CoxHobson}, \cite{LoewensteinWillard}, \cite{JarrowProtter2007}, \cite{JarrowProtter2010}, \cite{JarrowKchiaProtter}, \cite{Biagini}, \cite{Protter2013}), the market price of a (discounted) asset represents a bubble if it is given by a strict local martingale.
+The study of methodologies for detecting asset price bubbles has attracted an increasing interest over the last years in order to prevent, or mitigate, the financial distress often following their burst. \black{A financial bubble is defined as the temporary deviation of the market price of an asset from its fundamental value. } In the context of the martingale theory of bubbles (see among others \cite{cox2005local}, \cite{LoewensteinWillard}, \cite{JarrowProtter2007}, \cite{JarrowProtter2010}, \cite{jarrow2011detect}, \cite{Biagini}, \cite{Protter2013}), the market price of a (discounted) asset represents a bubble if it is given by a strict local martingale.
 In this framework, detecting an asset price bubble amounts to determine if the stochastic process modelling the discounted asset price is a true martingale or a strict local martingale.

 Our contribution is part of a wide range of works on asset price bubbles detection.
 The problem is tackled within the framework of local volatility models in the papers \cite{jarrow2016testing}, \cite{jarrow2011detect} and \cite{jarrow2011there}, via volatility estimation techniques.
 In \cite{fusari2020testing}, under the joint assumption of \emph{no free lunch with vanishing risk} (NFLVR) and \emph{no-dominance}, the authors pursue this goal by looking at the differential pricing between put and call options, with the motivation that traded call and put options reflect price bubbles differently.
 On the other hand, a nonparametric estimator of asset price bubbles with the only assumption of NFLVR is proposed in \cite{jarrow2021inferring}, using a cross section of European option prices.
 The approach is based on a nonparametric identification of the state-price distribution and the fundamental value of the asset from option data.
 In \cite{piiroinen2018asset}, the authors introduce a statistical indicator of asset price bubbles based on the bid and ask market quotes for the prices of put and call options.
 This methodology is in particular applied to the detection of asset price bubbles for SABR dynamics.
 Finally, an asymptotic expansion of the right wing of the implied volatility smile is used in \cite{jacquier2018implied} to determine the strict local martingale property of the underlying.